-1. This Annex describes the procedure by which the manufacturer or his authorised representative, who carries out the obligations laid down in points 2 and 3, ensures and declares that the machinery concerned satisfies the relevant requirements of this Directive.

-2. For each representative type of the series in question, the manufacturer or his authorised representative shall draw up the technical file referred to in Annex VII, part A, from this rulebook.

-3. The manufacturer must take all measures necessary in order that the manufacturing process ensures compliance of the manufactured machinery with the technical file referred to in Annex VII, part A, and with the requirements of this Directive.
+- 1. This Annex describes the procedure by which the manufacturer, who carries out the obligations laid down in Points 2 and 3, ensures and declares that the machinery concerned satisfies the relevant requirements of this Rulebook. - 2.
+For each representative type of the series in question, the manufacturer shall draw up the technical file referred to in Annex VII, Section A. - 3.
+The manufacturer must take all measures necessary in order that the manufacturing process ensures compliance of the manufactured machinery with the technical file referred to in Annex VII, Section A, and with the requirements of this Rulebook.